Hello, I am Aila McPhail, and this is my summary of the book, "7 Habits of Highly Effective People".

 Principles of Personal Vision

-You need to know how you are from within.
+You need to know who you are from within.
 It is not a good idea to just listen to other people.

-Three deterministic theories (explanations for why we are the way we are).
+Three deterministic theories explaining why we are the way we are:

 Genetic determinism - Your genes decide who you are.
 (Grandparents)